Feedback Intelligence

 Future-proof client listening means closing the loop with both clients and employees.
 This builds trust, drives up future response rates and creates a platform for celebrating success.

-Summary – from disconnected data to shared feedback intelligence
+From disconnected data to shared feedback intelligence

 Forward-looking firms are developing feedback intelligence by adopting an ‘always-on’ client listening process.
 This enables them to reduce decision-making blind spots by hearing from more clients, more often.
 They’re also able to do more with the data they collect.